Front Page

 Electronic pagination was introduced in 1998, the Spectator installing a state of the art image setter to take fully paginated pages direct to negative film, rather than printing from a laser printer.
 In June 1999, the papers adapted the new 38cm format and a redesign was introduced.
 The Spectator Partnership launched its website, in 1999, plus a virtual used car yard servicing the Green Triangle region of Western Victoria and the south-east of South Australia.

 In a multi-million dollar upgrade, the Spectator printery is remodelled from 2006-2008 and two full colour printing units imported from China are commissioned, along with ancillary digital plate-makers and software sourced in Europe.
 In 2009 the Spectator marks its 150th anniversary.
-In 2011 the Spectator launched a redesigned, highly anticipated new website, encompassing over 10 years of archived content.

 Advertising Copy Formats